fullstake-web3/web3-foundation-application/applications/fullstake.md

 ### Overview

 Staking flows are mostly complicated and time-consuming.
-Most users want a transparent and risk-free 1-click solution for staking and an easy way to analyze diversified portfolio.
+Most users/stakers want a transparent and risk-free 1-click solution for staking and an easy way to analyze a diversified portfolio (the average DeFi investor has 3-4 coins and 2-3 wallets).
+It is caused by a fast-growing amount of PoS blockchains (right now it is around 100 networks).

-FullStake unifies staking in all chains into a simple and fast solution and gives cross-wallet and cross-chain analytics of your portfolio.
-We will achieve this by creating a smart contract that wraps native staking smart contracts and lets our users stake any coin in 1-click among several validators instead of manually choosing each validator/staking pool.
-For validators our fast staking tool will help them acquire new users easier using whitelabel integrations and referral links.

-For example, if a user wants to stake 1000 DOT, he just needs to sign our smart contract that will automatically stake all of his tokens among ~15 reliable validators.
-Moreover, if a user initially has only 1000 DOT, but wants to stake other tokens as well, our smart contract will automatically bridge, swap and natively stake the chosen amount.
-It is still 1-click for the user, that’s how we save users a ton of time.
+From the validator perspective, our product solves the problem of stakers activation.
+All validators have to provide big text instructions on how to stake.
+Also, right now it is not guaranteed that the user will stake through the validator that acquired him.

 ### Project Details
 Currently we are at a stage when we already conducted user research, designed an MVP for our product and are ready for development.
 We are also actively fundraising (VCs, angels and accelerators).